IRAS-HKA/aip_wiki/docs/how_to_configure_plc.md

   - Click _"POU/PRG_Safety/Einloggen"_ (via the green symbol)
   - Set the values for the variables as prepared value
   - Transfer the prepared values via write

+# TODO

+- [X] Add standard PLC description
+- [X] Add safety PLC description
+- [X] Add pictures for standard & safety plc
+- [ ] Add pictures which require to be connected to the PLC
+- [ ] Add description and pictures to enable application status lamps for signals from the KR C4 to the PLC